 The policy commissions are established to deal with a range of topics in IWT.

-The commissions have the task of preparing ESO’s policy and to advise the General Assembly (GA) and Board of Directors.
-The commissions are basically composed of members nominated by the member organisations but can be extended with outside experts if approved by the Board of Directors/General Assembly.
+The commissions have the task of preparing ESO’s policy and to advise the General Assembly (GA) and Governing Body.
+The commissions are basically composed of members nominated by the member organisations but can be extended with outside experts if approved by the Governing Body/General Assembly.

 Commissions meet at least four times a year.
 Much of the information provision and the discussions are done by mail.

 The functioning and the coordination of the commissions as a whole is the task of the director.
 He also gathers the conclusions and recommendations which come from the commissions to compose the agenda for GA and Board meetings.

 Mr. Alain Devos is appointed as Director.

 The infrastructure commission deals with all matters concerning fairways, locks, bridges, dimensions, planned or unforseen obstructions. depth, maintenance, etc. Subjects usually originate from CCNR and Commission, f.e.
 TEN-T or Rhine-related business.
 But also the ESO-memberorganisations bring issues from the national authorities, as well as skippers who identify problems.